OctoDevStudios/OctoDevStudios/README.md

 # 👋 Welcome to my GitHub Profile — OctoDev Studios

 Hi!
 I'm **OctoDev**, a developer passionate about coding and creating cool, innovative projects.
-I work on personal projects, experiments, and a few open-source contributions.
+I work on personal projects and experiments.

 ## 👨‍💻 About Me
 - 🎓 Self-taught, I learn by exploring and building